 How to Become a Surgical Technologist in New Mexico

 A surgical technologist is a healthcare professional who is skilled and knowledgeable in aseptic and sterile procedures.
 They are members of the surgical team and work with the other members of the team to provide surgical care to a patient.
 Surgical techs prepare the operating room (OR) and patient for surgery and assist during procedures by passing instruments to the surgeon and monitoring the patient’s vitals.
-Afterwards, they clean and sterilize all equipment and instruments used and restock the OR for the next surgery.
+Afterward, they clean and sterilize all equipment and instruments used and restock the OR for the next surgery.
 [En Español]

-Currently, there are no statewide education or license requirements to work as a surgical technologist in New Mexico.
+Currently, there are no statewide education or license requirements to working as a surgical technologist in New Mexico.
 However, some employers in the state do require that their employees have a certificate or degree from an accredited surgical technology program as well as national certification through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 A high school diploma or its equivalent and basic life support (BLS) and CPR certification are required by most employers in New Mexico as well.

 If you wish to become a certified surgical technologist (CST), you must first complete a surgical technology training program that is accredited by either the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).